 Sam Elliott joined the LotusWorks Calibration Laboratory team in August 2019.
 Having completed a course in Mechanical Engineering in IT Sligo, Sam was delighted to take up a graduate role immediately after college.

-“A global engineering & technical company the size of LotusWorks offering a graduate role locally was a no brainer for me - I jumped at the opportunity to apply.
-When considering a career and choosing college courses its often hard to visualise what your career path will look like on completion.
+“A global engineering & technical company the size of LotusWorks offering a graduate role locally was a no brainer for me – I jumped at the opportunity to apply.
+When considering a career and choosing college courses it’s often hard to visualize what your career path will look like upon completion.
 A career in Engineering is extremely varied and has many opportunities.
 I would have no hesitation in recommending people to go this route.” says Sam.

 I have learned so much in such a short period of time.
 LotusWorks offers many benefits to employees including the opportunity to travel and work as part of the team across different sectors and locations throughout Europe and the USA.
 That’s very appealing for a young graduate like myself.”

 Asked about changes experienced in LotusWorks’ Head Office and the Calibration Laboratory while working during a pandemic, Sam said “I consider myself very lucky that I haven’t had to work from home during the pandemic.
 The Calibration Laboratory team are classified as essential workers due to the criticality of the instruments and units we’re working with daily.
 My life hasn’t changed too much, of course there is additional safety measures implemented in the laboratory and the office, but I have adjusted really well to this.
 The laboratory is always good fun even when there is only a couple of us, and we have supported each other in the last couple of months when things have changed drastically.
 It’s weird not having all the other departments around, but it’s great when you do get a chance to catch up virtually!
 I’m really looking forward to seeing everyone back at their desks in the future.”